ethelMerry/M2-Project-Structural-RNA-/README.md

 - **Full Training**: After successfully testing with 5 structures, the script was applied to the full dataset of 100 RNA structures.
 The results were saved in the `main_results` folder.

 ## Folder Structure
-- `testing/`: Contains the test_data and the results obtained (pseudoenergy scores, plots, Gibbs energy scores).
+- `testing/`: Contains the test_data, RNA puzzles data, and the results obtained (pseudoenergy scores, plots, Gibbs energy scores).
 - `main_results/`: Contains the results of the training phase with 100 RNA structures.

 ## Scripts